integreat-io/integreat/README.md

 the request to get data of this schema, an ident with the role `admin` must be provided.

-Idents may be supplied with an action on the `meta.ident` property.
+Actions are authenticated by setting an ident on the `meta.ident` property.
 It's up to the code dispatching an action to get hold of the properties of an ident in a secure way.
-Once Integreat receives an ident, it will assume this is accurate information and uphold its part of the security agreement and only return data and execute actions that the ident have permissions for.
+Once Integreat receives an ident through a dispatch, it will assume this is accurate information and uphold its part of the security agreement and only return data and execute actions that the ident have permissions for.

 ### Access rules